MicrosoftDocs/learn/learn-pr/azure/incident-management-in-sentinel/includes/6-summary.md

 <!-- Jason: Conclusion format ought to be (1) Problem, (2) Learned, (3) Solution/Product.
 Maybe something like this?...

-"Contoso needs to manage and mitigate security threats within the environment, so you need to assist them in this goal as lead system engineer.
+"Contoso needs to manage and mitigate security threats within the environment.
+As lead system engineer, you're tasked with meeting this goal.
 (Problem)

 In this module, you learned about using Azure Sentinel to detect and investigate issues in an enviroment.
 You practiced using rules and alerts to investigate and identify sign in anomalies for the company's Azure Active Directory resources.
 (Learned)